Hwasan-31

 The Hwasan-31 is a North Korean tactical nuclear warhead first unveiled in 2023.

 Design

-Based on images released by North Korea, the Hwasan-31 is estimated to be 90 cm long, 40-50 cm wide, has a mass of 150-200 kg and a yield of 4–10 kt.
+Based on images released by North Korea, the Hwasan-31 is estimated to be 90 cm long, 40-50 cm wide, has a mass of 150-200 kg and a blast yield of 4–10 kt.
+It may utlize a variable-yield design.

 History

 At the 8th Congress of the Workers' Party of Korea held in January 2021, North Korean leader Kim Jong Un planned to manufacture miniaturized nuclear weapons.

-North Korea unveiled Hwasan-31 on 27 March 2023.
-North Korea's statement did not explicitly mention it; however, accompanying photos showed the name "Hwasan-31" being written on an information board.
+Hwasan-31 was officially unveiled on 27 March 2023, when Kim Jong Un inspected ten warhead units that apparently inert.
+North Korea's statement did not explicitly mention it; however, accompanying photos showed the name "Hwasan-31" written on an information board.
 During the revelation of Hwasan-31, North Korea also revealed official designation of some short-range ballistic missiles that was tested in years before.

 Capability

 Hwasan-31 is capable of being carried by following weapon systems: